Credit card balance transfers

-you pay off the amount you've transferred within the nominated low Before you sign up for a transfer offer use our credit card calculator to see whether you'll be able to pay off the balance in Credit card calculator
+you pay off the amount you've transferred within the nominated low Before you sign up for a transfer offer find out whether you'll be able to pay off the balance in time.

+Credit card calculator

 Check the relevant dates

 Find out when the balance transfer period starts.
 For example, is it from the date of your application, the date the card is approved or the date the transfer occurs?
 Being aware of these details will help you take full advantage of the transfer offer and Cash back, discounts and reward schemes